topopt/TopOpt-in-OpenMP-Multi-GPU/README.md

 | `CUDA`                | 11.1        | [CUDA Toolkit 11.1.0](https://developer.nvidia.com/cuda-11.1.0-download-archive?target_os=Linux)    |
 | `GCC`                 | 13.0        | [See the GCC offloading page](https://gcc.gnu.org/wiki/Offloading)                                  |
 | `clang`		| 16.0	      | [See the LLCM offloading page](https://openmp.llvm.org/SupportAndFAQ.html)			    |

+### Installing an OpenMP Offloading Enabled Compiler
+It is straight forward to install the NVIDIA `nvc` compiler that can be downloaded from the NVIDIA HPC SDK.<br>
+Installing an offloading enabled version of `clang` or `gcc` is slightly more complicated.
+Scripts for installing `gcc` 13 and `clang` 16 for NVPTX, AMD-GCN, and AMD-HSA backends can be found in `./compilers`.

 ## Compilation
 To set `PATH` and `LD_LIBRARY_PATH` you may consider exporting the variables in `paths/gbar/` or `paths/lumi`.
 For instance, to compile with `NVC` on `gbar.dtu.dk`, load